infinex-xyz/infinex-docs/craterun/README.md

 ### How it works
 1. Fetch all `RandomNumberProcessed` events from the `CrateOpener` contract, and iterate through each log sequentially.
 2. For each log, using the `randomNumber`, generate n amount of crate indexes, where n is the amount of crates the user has requested to open.
 These indexes are generated using [xoroshiro128+](https://xorshift.di.unimi.it/xoroshiro128plus.c), seeded by the `randomNumber`.
 This ensures the generated indexes are deterministic.
-3. The generated indexes are used to obtain crate IDs from an array of sequential numbers (e.g., `[0, 1, 2, 3, 4, ..., n]`), where `n` is the total number of crates (5,000,000).
+3. The generated indexes are used to obtain crate IDs from an array of sequential numbers (e.g., `[0, 1, 2, 3, 4, ..., n - 1]`), where `n` is the total number of crates (5,000,000).
 We call this array `crateIdArray`.
 Each time a crate ID is drawn, it is swapped with the last crateId in `crateIdArray` and removed from being drawn again.
 4. Each crate ID corresponds to a position in the `prizesArray`, which defines the prizes and their associated crate ID ranges.
 For example:
 - Crate IDs 0 to 250,000 hold nothing.